oracle-livelabs/cloud-database-services/exadata-features/hcc/hcc.md

 ## Task 3: Observe the Effects of HCC

-Step 1: Verify the compression mode settings for the tables you just created using the SQL script `lab_hcc_02.sql`.
+1: Verify the compression mode settings for the tables you just created using the SQL script `lab_hcc_02.sql`.
 ```text
 <copy>
 @lab_hcc_02.sql
 </copy>
 ```

-Step 2: Compare the size of the original uncompressed table with the two compressed copies you created using the SQL script `lab_hcc_01.sql`.
+2: Compare the size of the original uncompressed table with the two compressed copies you created using the SQL script `lab_hcc_01.sql`.
 ```text
 <copy>
 @lab_hcc_01.sql